 - Improved quality, safety, and effectiveness of care with reduced variation and improvement in outcomes.

 Experience of care

-- Patients are communicated with clearly, understand the information provided, and are given additional support, such as access to a clinical nurse specialist (CNS) or navigator, psychological support, buddy system, where necessary.
+- Patients are communicated with clearly, understand the information provided, and are given additional support, such as access to a CNS or navigator, psychological support, buddy system, where necessary.

-- Using a nationally agreed and clinically endorsed pathway to support quality improvement and reconfiguration of lung cancer diagnostic services.
+- Using a nationally agreed and clinically endorsed pathway to support quality improvement and reconfiguration of oesophago-gastric cancer diagnostic services.

 - The use of predetermined diagnostic algorithms and standards of care to streamline clinical decision-making and reduce delays for multidisciplinary team (MDT) discussion.

 - Improved ability to meet increasing demand and ensure best utilisation of the highly skilled workforce.

 For footnotes/references, see ‘detailed information’ section.

 1. This pathway should be used for patients who meet NG12 criteria for suspected cancer pathway referrals.
 In a scenario where the GP refers the patient for a direct access test and the upper gastrointestinal endoscopy is abnormal and suspicious of cancer, patients should be followed up by secondary care directly from endoscopy (without the need for an additional referral from their GP).
 The patient would then join the pathway after the first diagnostic test (labelled on this pathway diagram as ‘straight to test’.

 The National Cancer Waiting Times Monitoring Dataset Guidance v11.0 sets out these rules. cancer alliances may set out local arrangements to facilitate patient access to this pathway.
 Information to be provided by primary care to the patient includes information about FDS, urgent suspected cancer pathway and expected timelines, including responsibilities to make themselves available for the first seven days for full diagnostic testing.